-Race day is here and it's time to put all that training to the test.
+Race day is here.
 Stick to your nutrition strategy before and during your run then replace fluid, carbs and protein once you cross the line...

 Overall dietary guidelines:

 Contrary to previous beliefs, the week before the marathon isn’t all about piling on the pasta.
 In fact, to maximise carbohydrate (fuel) stores before the race, runners only needs to start 'fuelling up' or 'carb-loading' two or three days before the race (three days if you prefer slower increase in your daily intake).
 Read more in our guide to carb-loading.

 Earlier in the week, it may be useful to start including snacks to train the gut in preparation for increased carbohydrate intake in the days leading up to the race.